gthandavam/ddsn-dcoref/edu/sbu/shell/README.md

 ######How iterative learning is implemented now ?

   * For arbor and arbor_trans, first iteration is based on cc weights.
-In the following iterations, nodes connected by arborescence algorithm become adjacent and/or part of the transitive closure.

-  * We collect these statistics iteratively
+In the following iterations, nodes connected by arborescence algorithm become adjacent and/or part of the transitive closure; We collect these statistics iteratively

   * For CC and text_order there is no iterative learning, we compute weights and save them.